 The Most Famous Game Ever Played

-Somewhere in the series (… forthcoming), a game is shown that is a replica of the “Most Famous Game Ever Played,” between the American chess phenom Paul Morphy (1837 – 1884, who is often mentioned by Beth and Harry; like Bobby Fischer, he retired from chess young – at age 22 – spending the rest of his life as a lawyer and wandering in general, passing away at age 47) and Duke Karl and Count Isouard during an opera in Paris, 1858), described by Agadmator here.
+In Episode 6 Adjournment, Beth plays speed chess with Benny and two friends (see Chess with Ferb: Battles Betwixt Beth and Benny) and the final game is a replay of the “Most Famous Game Ever Played,” between the American chess phenom Paul Morphy (1837 – 1884, who is often mentioned by Beth and Harry; like Bobby Fischer, he retired from chess young – at age 22 – spending the rest of his life as a lawyer and wandering in general, passing away at age 47) and Duke Karl and Count Isouard during an opera in Paris, 1858), described by Agadmator here.
 This short game (17 moves) is often used to demonstrate the value of rapid development – moving all your pieces once before moving any twice is one such good idea.
 Note how quickly White develops an attack by developing all of her ok his pieces!
 Meanwhile, several of Black’s pieces are bottled up and never do even move once.

 Morphy / Dukes of Hazard